markmo/markmo.github.io/_posts/2013-05-20-user-defined-sql-functions-in-r.md

 in the R language.
 R is a widely used programming language and environment for data manipulation and statistical analysis.
 The ability to use R to create user defined functions adds powerful statistical and data mining capabilities to a relational database.
-It also enables the analyst to leverage the flexibility and query optimizations built into relational databases and avoid the trial of exporting data and taking care to manage memory and query performance manually.
+It also enables the analyst to leverage the flexibility and query optimizations built into relational databases and avoid the overhead of exporting data and taking care to manage memory and query performance manually.

 I'll work through setting up R in PostgreSQL followed by a few examples of using R to extract word counts and perform